 By its very nature, air pollution is largely a cumulative impact, in that individual projects are rarely sufficient in size to result in nonattainment of ambient air quality standards.
 Instead, a project's individual emissions contribute to existing cumulatively significant adverse air quality impacts.
 In developing thresholds of significance for air pollutants, Bay Area Air Quality Management District (BAAQMD) considered the emission levels for which a project's individual emissions would be cumulatively considerable.
 If a project exceeds the identified significance thresholds, its emissions would be cumulatively considerable, resulting in significant adverse air quality impacts to the region's existing air quality conditions (BAAQMD 2011).
-Mendocino County is considered non-attainment for PM{10} .
+Mendocino County is considered non-attainment for PM10.

 Most of the construction would occur over a 6-month period, or about 132 days.
 Table 3.3-4 in the EIR presents the Project's construction period emissions, based on the CalEEMod model results.
 Construction period emissions would not exceed significance thresholds.
 During grading and construction activities, dust would be generated.
 The amount of dust generated would be highly variable and is dependent on the size of the area disturbed at any given time, amount of activity, soil conditions, and meteorological conditions.
 Unless controlled, fugitive dust emissions during construction of the proposed project would be a significant impact.
 In addition to measuring the construction-related emissions against specified thresholds, the BAAQMD recommends that all proposed projects implement "basic construction mitigation measures" whether or not construction-related emissions exceed applicable thresholds.
 Incorporation of these measures also meets the construction-related threshold for fugitive dust identified in Table 3.3-3, which is to use best management practices during construction of a project.
+In addition, the Project would be subject to requirements of MCAQMD Regulation 1, Rule 1-430.
 Therefore, without inclusion of the basic construction mitigation measures as defined by the BAAQMD, the impact during construction would be significant.